-I wanted to bring the outdoors indoors.
-I added splashes of green and brown to give a rustic countryside effect.
-I put final additions throughout the room using decorative log slices, pinecones, artificial flowers, dried nutshells and bark, and leafy green foliage.
+I wanted to bring the outdoors indoors, so to create this I chose green and brown decor pieces to give a rustic countryside feel.
+I used the same props throughout each game station by using log slices, pinecones, artificial flowers, dried nutshells, bark, and leafy green foliage.

 Natacha Yummy Cakes created a mouth-watering two-tier cake with matching cupcakes.
 The traditional design complemented the theme perfectly.

 Two balloon towers stood on either side of the dessert table.